Background & Scope

 - Staff member or student guardian will receive a call to share the result and identify anyone outside of the classroom who may have been exposed.

-- Everyone in the same classroom is considered exposed as well as anyone who was within six feet for 15 minutes or more over the course of a 24-hour period.
+- Anyone who was within six feet for 15 minutes or more over the course of a 24-hour period is considered exposed and must quarantine.

 - Mastery will not share any identifying information with the community.